nugets241/SWArch-Observer-Design-Pattern-2023/README.md

-# Starter project for the Adapter Design pattern
+# Starter project for the Observer Design pattern

 Contains essentially empty Java Maven project skeleton with basic Junit5 example.
 Can be used as starter for adapter design pattern exercise.

 ## Running the code

-The "main" main() function is in App.java.
+The "main" main() function is in WeatherStation.java.

 ## CLI - Building and running the code